Are you an immediate relative—a spouse, a minor child, an unmarried child, or parent—of a U.S. citizen or green card holder?

 If you answered “Yes” to any of the questions above, this chapter might provide you with the information you need to get sponsored to reside permanently in the U.S.!
-Under the family-based immigration category a U.S. citizen or a green card holder may be eligible to sponsor his/her immediate relatives.
-Such relatives include a spouse, minor child, unmarried children, and parents.
-Also, under this category a U.S. citizen can sponsor married sons/daughters and siblings.
+Under the family-based immigration category, a U.S. citizen or a green card holder may be eligible to sponsor his/her immediate relatives.
+Such relatives include a spouse, a minor child, unmarried children, and parents.
+Also, under this category, a U.S. citizen can sponsor married sons/daughters and siblings.

 Current U.S. law allocates 480,000 green cards per year to numerically limited (i.e., including immediate relatives), family-based immigrants, with an established “floor” of 226,000 family-based preference immigrants.
 Through applying for the proper classification and following the steps outlined for that classification, you may be on your way to obtaining one of these green cards yourself!

 BASICS OF A GREEN CARD AND WHAT IT MEANS TO HAVE ONE